 Between 2008-and 2011 John was Pro Vice-Chancellor, Innovation and Engagement, University of Canberra.
 He is currently a Visiting Professor at the UTS Business School and an Adjunct Professor at the Institute for Governance and Policy Analysis (Canberra).
 He holds a PhD in Engineering (Sydney), an MA in public policy (Canberra), and a BEc, Hons (Tasmania).
 He has been a Member of the American Academy of Management (AOM) since 2001.

 Anne Howard has over 25 years of experience working with some of Australia’s top venture capital investors, researchers, innovators, and entrepreneurs in the commercialisation of research.

-Anne went on to develop a career in knowledge transfer and research commercialisation.
-She was the Business Manager leading the successful commercialisation of the BARLEYMAX™ grain technology into a retail breakfast cereal product and was awarded the CSIRO medal for business excellence.
+Anne has also developed skills in knowledge transfer and research commercialisation, and was the Business Manager leading the successful commercialisation of the BARLEYMAX™ grain technology into a retail breakfast cereal product, for which she was awarded the CSIRO medal for business excellence.

-Anne has been a member of the NSW Innovation Council and has held several advisory roles in business, government and not-for-profit organisations in the Australia’s Science, Research and Innovation system
+Anne was a member of the NSW Innovation Council and has held several advisory roles in business, government and not-for-profit organisations in the Australia’s Science, Research and Innovation system

 Anne holds a Master of Information Studies (Canberra) and a BA (Comms), specialising in public relations, marketing, and communication.